chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 | 0.0523547|     0.0460996| 0.4743|  8.369943| 0.0002896|  2| -204.4377| 416.8754| 431.7697| 68.16302|         303|  306|

 </div>
-R^2^ (adjusted) = 4.61%, meaning that 4.61% of the variance in the change in STAI scores is explained by affect value.
+Adjusted R^2^ (as a percentage, to two decimal places) = <input class='webex-solveme nospaces' size='4' data-answer='["4.61"]'/> %, which represents the percentage of the variance in the change in STAI scores is explained by the affect value of an image.

+\

-### Pairwise Comparisons
+### Follow-up tests

-The BF (66.66) tells us that there's evidence that the means of the three groups differ from one another, but not which groups differ from which.
+The Bayes factor (66.66) tells us that there's evidence that the means of the three groups differ from one another, but not which groups differ from which.

 With three groups, there are three possible pairwise comparisons that can be made: